-- Corporate banking provides banking solutions to multinational companies and other financial institutions. - Institutional banking provides banking solutions to various levels of government, their parastatals, agencies and contractors. - Retail and Commercial banking provides banking solutions to individuals, small businesses, partnerships and commercial entities among others. - Treasury conducts the Group's financial advisory and securities trading activities. - Non-Interest banking provides solutions that are consistent with Islamic laws and guided by Islamic economics - Sterling SPV business objective is to raise or borrow money by the issue of bonds or other debt instruments
+Corporate banking provides banking solutions to multinational companies and other financial institutions.

+Institutional banking provides banking solutions to various levels of government, their parastatals, agencies and contractors.

+- Retail and Commercial banking provides banking solutions to individuals, small businesses, partnerships and commercial entities among others. - Non-Interest banking provides solutions that are consistent with Islamic laws and guided by Islamic economics - Sterling SPV business objective is to raise or borrow money by the issue of bonds or other debt instruments

-All transactions between business segments are conducted on an arm's length basis, internal charges and transfer pricing adjustments are reflected in the performance of each business.
+All transactions among business segments are conducted on an arm's length basis, internal charges and transfer pricing adjustments are reflected in the performance of each business.